LogoLogo

 • Single Source: Configure scans individually with custom schedules and settings, including metadata vs. deep scans.

-• Group Source: Scan multiple tables together for efficiency, using the same Spark cluster and optimized algorithms.
+• New Group: Scan multiple tables together for efficiency, using the same Spark cluster and optimized algorithms.
 However, group sources share the same schedule and scan settings, including metadata vs. deep scan configurations.

 Single Source Connection